46 ways to reduce stress and anxiety

 A 2001 study showed that patients who owned pets could keep their blood pressure down in times of mental stress better than those who did not.

 What’s interesting is the non-judgmental effect of owning a dog for example.
 Quite often those who own dogs end up usually treating their dog as a family member instead of just a ‘pet’.
-Whilst you may not want to talk to another human family member about your stress (or anything else) as you may not want the confrontation that comes with it, spending time with a dog is a neutral experience.
+They buy them the best dog foods, bedding, treats, even make them custom collars.
+Whilst you may not want to talk to human family member about your stress (or anyone else) as you may not want the confrontation that comes with it, spending time with a dog is a neutral experience.

 The very nature of a dog is loving and warm.
-By nature a dog will be forever loyal to its owner making it a highly pleasant and easy experience to spend time with.
+By nature, a dog will be forever loyal to its owner making it a highly pleasant and loving experience to spend time with.

 Conclusion

 There are a ton of ways you can reduce stress and anxiety, it’s all about trying things to what works for you.
-Sure you can light some scented candles like we mentioned above but if you find yourself becoming stressed often, or most of the day, it’s a good time to make some long term lifestyle changes.
+If you find yourself becoming stressed often, or most of the day, it’s a good time to make some long-term lifestyle changes or speak to a professional.

 I’d love to hear your ways of reducing stress in the comments below.